Social Media, A Broad View

 - Job seekers rank social media and professional networks as the most useful job search resource, as compared to job boards, job ads, recruiting agencies, and recruiting events.
 (CareerArc)

-- A study from the Aberdeen Group revealed that millennials are changing social recruitment practices: 73 percent of millennials (18-34 age group) found their last position through a social media platform.
+- A study from the Aberdeen Group revealed that millennials are changing social recruitment practices: 73 percent of millennials (18-34 age group) found their last position through a social platform.
 (CareerProfiles)

 - 70 percent of hiring managers say they’ve successfully hired with social media.
 (Betterteam)

 Social Media can and should be an effective marketing tool.
 It builds your company’s brand recognition, gains you a loyal following, lifts your SEO page rank, elicits good company reviews, and provides healthy opportunities for hiring your next employees.
-If you don’t do anything else, make a plan and get active on one social media network this quarter.
+If you don’t do anything else, make a plan and get active on one network this quarter.
 You’ll be glad you did.